bbauska/UC-Davis-JS-Basics/readme.md

   title="Test, for loop using let" alt="Test, for loop using let." />
 </p>
-Let's go over to our code editor and put this one in.
-I'm going to just make a quick “for group” here and instead of using var I'm going to use let behind equals zero.
-I'll see you around like what I equals zero While I is less than 10, something like that.
+Let&apos;s go over to our code editor and put this one in.
+I&apos;m going to just make a quick “for group” here and instead of using var I&apos;m going to use let behind equals zero.
+I&apos;ll see you around like what I equals zero While I is less than 10, something like that.
 That there we go.
 I plus plus.
 And then curly braces, console dot log.
 And if I test this, you’ll see that it will print 10 times.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->